-- The Project Narrative describes what you intend to do with your project and includes the Evaluation Criteria in Sections A-E or it will not be considered.
+The Project Narrative describes what you intend to do with your project and includes the Evaluation Criteria in Sections A-E below.
+Your application will be reviewed and scored according to the quality of your response to the requirements in Sections A-E.

+- In developing the Project Narrative section of your application, use these instructions, which have been tailored to this program.
+These are to be used instead of the "Program Narrative" instructions found in the PHS 5161-1. - The Project Narrative (Sections A-E) together may be no longer than 30 pages. - You must use the five sections/headings listed below in developing your Project Narrative.
+Be sure to place the required information in the correct section, or it will not be considered.
 Your application will be scored according to how well you address the requirements for each section of the Project Narrative. - Reviewers will be looking for evidence of cultural competence in each section of the Project Narrative, and will consider how well you address the cultural competence aspects of the evaluation criteria when scoring your application.
 SAMHSA's guidelines for cultural competence can be found on the SAMHSA Web site at www.samhsa.gov.

-Click on "Grants/Applying for a New SAMHSA Grant/Guidelines for Assessing Cultural Competence."

-- The Supporting Documentation you provide in Sections F-I and Appendices 1-6 will be considered by reviewers in assessing your response, along with the material in the Project Narrative. - The number of points after each heading is the maximum number of points a review committee may assign to that section of your Project Narrative.
+Click on "Grants/Applying for a New SAMHSA Grant/Guidelines for Assessing Cultural Competence." - The Supporting Documentation you provide in Sections F-I and Appendices 1-5 will be considered by reviewers in assessing your response, along with the material in the Project Narrative. - The number of points after each heading is the maximum number of points a review committee may assign to that section of your Project Narrative.
 Although scoring weights are not assigned to individual bullets, each bullet is assessed in deriving the overall Section score.

-Section A: Statement of Need (10 points)
+Section A: Statement of Need (20 points)